-Melbourne Water has complied with this condition for the period 1 July 2014 to 30 June 2015, transferring a total of 6 ML into the pipeline over this period.
+Melbourne Water has complied with this condition for the period 1 July 2015 to 30 June 2016.
+Melbourne Water records indicate that 7 ML was transferred into the pipeline over this period.

-Goulburn-Murray Water records indicate that 6 ML was released from Yarra Valley Water's Allocation Bank Account from Lake Eildon.
+Yarra Valley Water records indicate that the water was ordered from its Allocation Bank Account for Lake Eildon.